noboo123/Soviet-MBR-locker/README.md

 # Soviet-MBR-locker

-like docel but with image
+This malware is like my previous one "docel", but with a fancy image that appears when booting up your machine.